SFPC/sfpc.github.io/participate.md

 # Upcoming Programs

-Subscribe to our mailing list at the bottom of this page for enrollment announcements.
-We are planning more workshops for February and enrollment for the Fall 2019 10 week intensive program will open in January 2019.
+Subscribe to our mailing list, at the bottom of the page to be the first to hear about our upcoming programs.
+We will open the enrollment for the 10-week Fall 2019 program in January and announce a more workshops for February.

 ## Call for Students: Code Paper Scissors